Fierioziy/ParticleNativeAPI/README.md

 All particle lists attempt to provide same particle types even if particle name was changed or merged with other particle.

-All particel lists attempt to provide cross-version compatibility (for ex. usage of `ENCHANTED_HIT` effect name from `Particles_1_13` should work on MC 1.8).
+All particle lists attempt to provide cross-version compatibility (for ex. usage of `ENCHANTED_HIT` effect name from `Particles_1_13` should work on MC 1.8).

 Most of the time you need to use only one of lists.